nicatspark/microAnimation/readme.md

 }
 ```

-### Animating with several keyframes
+### Animating with multiple keyframes

-For a keyframe animation, pass an array of keyframe objects.
+The underlying Web Animation API blurs the differences between transitions and keyframe animation.
+So we do too :) For a keyframe animation, pass an array of keyframe objects.
 The offset property is optional, and defaults to 0.
-In the example below,
-the background color will change to orangered at 70% of the animation.
+In the example below, the background color will change to orangered at 70% of the animation.
 The keyframes will equally share the duration if the middle keyframe(s) `offset` key is omitted.

 ```js
 ...